GenericMadScientist/LiveSplit.ChanceToBeat/README.md

 ## Contact

 If you have any bug reports I would prefer they be reported on the GitHub page, but this isn't required.
-My Discord is GenericMadScientist#5303, and you can send me an e-mail at rayw1710@gmail.com.
-Discord will probably get you a quicker response.
+My Discord is GMS#5303.